IIYAMA12/wafs/README.md

 # wafs
 The course repo for 'Web App From Scratch'

+This an experimental Single page web application.
+It is also one of my first attempts to build one.

 [Web app from scratch](https://iiyama12.github.io/wafs/app)

 ## Advantages and disadvantages of JavaScript libraries/frameworks (lang NL)